-- 3. Instruct the LEA to submit all board resolutions authorizing temporary borrowing already utilized or planned for: district inter-fund borrowing; borrowing from the county treasurer; borrowing from the county office of education and/or external financial institution borrowing (TRANs). - i.
-Districts may have applied for a TRAN to bridge the cash shortfall.
-This should be stated in the narrative and if the TRAN has not been received, note that the TRAN is yet to be funded.
-Districts may not be eligible for a TRAN due to their fiscal status or high cost of borrowing and if this is the case, the county office should state that in the narrative. - 4.
-Validate and provide the cash balance for all district funds as of the date of the application. - i.
-If available, a monthly cash flow for those funds with significant cash balances could also be submitted. - a.
-Provide a statement as to whether or not districts can borrow from those funds and any restrictions on borrowing (e.g., cannot borrow from the bond fund or the cash in a fund is needed for future fund obligations). - ii.
-Document any extenuating circumstances that the district may face that are not evident in the cash flow but that would justify the exemption.
-For example, at the end of the fiscal year, a district may end June with a positive fund balance but their payroll will run on July 1.
-However, because of direct deposit, the district will need to have the cash available for the July payroll prior to July 1to avoid a negative fund balance. - Submit any county office letters from the budget, interim reports or other reports that document cash concerns in support of the district's request.
+- a.
+An LEA has applied for a TRAN to bridge a cash shortfall. - b.
+A TRAN has been obtained but has not yet been funded. - c.
+The LEA is ineligible for a TRAN because of its fiscal status or the high cost of borrowing. - 5.
+Validate and provide the cash balance for all district funds as of the date of the application. - a.
+If available, a monthly cash flow for funds with significant cash balances could also be submitted. - i.
+Provide a statement indicating whether or not the district can borrow from these funds, as well as any limitations on potential borrowing, such as restrictions on bond funds or a need for the cash to fund future obligations. - b.
+Document any extenuating circumstances that the district may face that are not evident in the cash flow but that would justify an exemption.
+For example, at the end of the fiscal year, a district may close with a positive cash balance prior to its payroll on July 1.
+The district will therefore need available cash for the July payroll prior to July 1.

+6. Submit any county office letters from the budget, interim reports or other reports that document cash concerns in support of the district's request.